Honey culture tests to detect American foulbrood

 American foulbrood (AFB) is a bacterial disease that kills honey bee brood (larvae and pupae).
 It can be easily spread if it is not detected early and severe losses of colonies and hives can occur.

 Laboratory honey culture tests are used to detect AFB spores in honey.
 When spores are present in a sample of honey, the laboratory technician will count them.
 The number of spores can indicate if AFB disease signs(symptoms) are likely to be found in one or more hives in the apiary, or, if there is a possibility that AFB might occur in the future.

 The detection of AFB spores in honey, or an outbreak of AFB in an apiary, is not an indication of a beekeeper's ability to manage bees.
 It is however, important to be on the lookout for this disease and control it immediately in order to minimise losses of bee colonies, hives and honey production.
 The Livestock Disease Control Act 1994 requires that outbreaks of AFB be reported to the department.

 Beekeepers can have honey tested by Gribbles Veterinary Pathology but they must pay Gribbles for this service.
-Contact Michelle Riko on (03) 9538 6718 or the Gribbles Help Desk on 1300 307 190 for supply of sample kits and information including cost.
+Contact the Gribbles Help Desk on 1300 307 190 and request a honey culture test or larval smear sample test kits and information including cost.

 How honey tests can help beekeepers

 Here are some examples of how honey tests can help beekeepers: